magento/devdocs/guides/v2.2/contributor-guide/contributing.md

 - All mentioned pull requests are open
 - All mentioned pull requests have been created by the same contributor (author)
 - All mentioned pull requests have same target (base) branch
-- All mentioned pull requests are mergeable with each other
+- All mentioned pull requests can be merged with each other

 **Permissions:**